everdark/ArgParser/README.md

     + one opt can optionally consume more than one string

 ## Usage
+### Initialization
+Initialize a parser by `ArgParser`.
+For example: `p <- ArgParser(desc="test a parser")`.
+The returned object is an S4 class instance with various slots.
+The initializer has been customized so that only slot `desc` and `prog` can be init.
+However, users can still alter slots content at any time via the S4 replace function `@<-`.
+Please don't do this since that may break the mechanism of the parser.
+Instead, use adder methods (`addFlag`, `addSwitch`, and `addOpt`) to add arguments onto your parser.
+These methods will update slots with proper manner in order to make the whole things work.

 ### Flag
 Use `addFlag` to define flag argument to your parser.